 Special Guest Editors

 BE AWARE: If you are chosen for a spot, you will be notified by email (the one you registered with) and given 48 hours to pay the additional fee.
-If you decline or neglect to pay, you will lose your critique slot and it will be given to another.
+If you decline or neglect to pay, you will lose your slot and it will be given to another.

 - Register for the Storymakers Conference.
 Check out to complete your registration.

-- AFTER REGISTRATION IS COMPLETE, you will be given the option to select up to four query or manuscript critique options in your order of preference.
+- AFTER REGISTRATION IS COMPLETE, you will be given the option to select up to four (4) query or manuscript critique options in your order of preference.
 The cost is zero at this time.
 You will only pay for a critique session if your name is chosen from the lottery.

-- Although you may select up to four query or manuscript critique options, it’s important to note that you will only be eligible for one critique session with an agent or editor, so research your options well and choose wisely.
+- Although you may select up to four (4) query or manuscript critique options, it’s important to note that you will only be eligible for one (1) critique session with an agent or editor, so research your options well and choose wisely.
 Please only choose agents or editors you would be happy working with, as we cannot switch your registration after the lottery has opened.

-- Those whose names have been drawn will be notified by January 31st.
+- Those whose names have been drawn will be notified by February 7th.

 - If you are notified that you have received a critique session, you will be sent an email with instructions on how to pay within 48 hours.
 NOTE: If you do not pay in the 48-hour window, your spot will be given to the next person on the waiting list.

-Pages are due to the agent co-chairs by March 2, 2018.
+Pages are due to the agent co-chairs by March 9, 2020.

-You will need to submit the first ten pages of your manuscript as a single attachment (.doc or .docx).
-The pages should be formatted as follows:
+You will need to submit the first ten (10) pages of your manuscript as a single attachment (.doc or .docx) using the link below.

-- double spaced
+- Double spaced

 - 12 point, Times New Roman font

-- one inch margins
+- One inch margins

 In these fifteen minute critique sessions, the agent or editor will provide feedback on the query and first page of the author’s manuscript.
 These pages will not be sent to the agent or editor in advance, but will be critiqued during the session.

-Authors will need to bring a polished copy of the query letter and first page to the critique session.
-While the query letter may be single spaced, it should not be more than one page; the first page should be double spaced, with 12 point, Times New Roman font, and one-inch margins.
+Authors will need to bring a polished paper copy of the query letter and first page of the manuscript to the critique session.

 If you don’t win the lottery, your name will be put on a waitlist in case of openings (as people cancel or change their minds).
 In the (unlikely) event that an agent or editor’s critique sessions don’t fill, they will be offered to other attendees after the lottery period.